Electric Field Decay Without Pair Production: Lattice, Bosonization and Novel Worldline Instantons: Worldline instantons in the massive Schwinger model

 \section{Worldline instantons in the massive Schwinger model}

 In this section, we use the worldline formalism of path integrals to study tunneling processes in the massive Schwinger model on a circle.
-We identify the worldline instantons responsible for $n \in \mathbb Z$ quenched tunneling without pair production when $mL\gg 1$ (eg. top rows of Figures \ref{fig: nf=1 quench_1}, \ref{fig: nf=2 quench_1} and \ref{fig: nf=3 quench_1}), and compute the corresponding one-loop transition amplitudes.
+We identify the worldline instantons responsible for $k \in \mathbb Z$ quenched tunneling without pair production when $\frac{2m^2}{gE}>mL\gg 1$, i.e. the DW regime (e.g. top rows of Figures \ref{fig: nf=1 quench_1}, \ref{fig: nf=2 quench_1} and \ref{fig: nf=3 quench_1}), and compute the corresponding one-loop transition amplitudes.

 We begin with a review on the worldline formalism applied to quantum electrodynamics, following \cite{Dunne:2005sx,Dunne:2006st,Affleck:1981bma}; readers who are familiar with it may skip directly to the next subsection.
 Consider quantum electrodynamics in $d$-dimensional \textit{Euclidean} spacetime with the gauge field $A$.
 The Euclidean action is obtained from the Lorentzian action by a Wick rotation, in which the Euclidean time $x_d$ is defined by $t=-ix_d$ with $t$ being the Lorentzian time.
 Accordingly the Euclidean gauge field $A_{\mu}$ is related to its Lorentzian counterpart $A^{L}_{\mu}$ as $A^L_0= iA_d$, $A^L_j= A_j,\ (j=1,\cdots,d-1)$.
 Let us first consider scalar electrodynamics, with $A$ coupled to a complex scalar $\phi$, and look at the normalized vacuum survival probability amplitude expressed as a path integral: